Simmons College: Papa John's took back $20K in scholarships after Schnatter donation

+LOUISVILLE, Ky. — The president of Simmons College said Papa John's International decided to take back $20,000 in scholarships due to former CEO John Schnatter's $1 million donation, though Papa John's said the scholarships were declined by the college.

-LOUISVILLE, Ky. — A week after former Papa John's CEO John Schnatter announced a $1 million donation to Simmons College of Kentucky, president Dr. Kevin W. Cosby said Papa John's International decided to take back $20,000 in scholarships previously promised to students.
+President Dr. Kevin W. Cosby said Papa John's International decided to take back $20,000 in scholarships previously promised to students after Schnatter announced his donation to the college.

 Cosby said Papa John's had agreed to provide 10 students with $2,000 scholarships in early August before telling Cosby three weeks into the semester that the scholarships would be revoked due to Schnatter's donation.